ClaudioESSilva/claudioessilva.github.io/content/post/2020-09-03-when-one-of-your-dba-colleagues-leaves-the-company-what-is-your-checklist.md

 Set-DbaAgentJobOwner -SqlInstance localhost -TargetLogin 'DOMAIN\account' -Job 'job1', 'job2'
 ```

-The following example lets you get only the jobs where the current owner is <code>DOMAIN\colleagueLeaving</code> and pipe the results to the <code>Set-</code> command that will change that by the <code>DOMAIN\account</code> that you have selected.
+The following example lets you get only the jobs where the current owner is `DOMAIN\colleagueLeaving` and pipe the results to the `Set-` command that will change that by the `DOMAIN\account` that you have selected.

 ``` powershell
 Get-DbaAgentJob -SqlInstance localhost | Where-Object OwnerLoginName -eq 'DOMAIN\colleagueLeaving' | Set-DbaAgentJobOwner -TargetLogin 'DOMAIN\account'